 This being said, you might wonder why I would play anything else other than a relatively heavy shaft.
 Once again, it comes down to opportunity.
 I have had the opportunity to get iron sets that had lighter shafts in.
 Likewise, sometimes I wanted to try a lighter shaft for practical reasons.
 I have had shafts that are an inch and a half over length.
 A lighter shaft can be a way to reduce overall weight and swing weight.

 However, weight isn’t the only reason for playing with shaft choices and as you can see, not even the most important reason in my particular case.
 All of which brings me back to steel fiber shafts.

 A few years ago, I was struggling with various aches and pains.
 I had a few issues with golfer’s elbow and also a bit of back pain.
 I wanted to continue playing golf because, well, I am an average golfing addict.
-I thought that trying graphite shafts would be a way of limiting both pain and making these nagging injuries worse.
-Graphite is certainly better than steel for reducing vibrations through the shaft than steel and this, in theory at least, should make it a better choice for the injured golfer.
+I thought that trying graphite shafts would be a way of limiting both pain and not making these nagging injuries worse.
+Graphite is certainly better for reducing vibrations through the shaft than steel and this, in theory at least, should make it a better choice for the injured golfer.

 The results were both good and bad.
 I think that using graphite shafts allowed me to continue playing when I really wasn’t in the best shape.
 This might not have been the best choice, but it is what it is.
 I certainly experienced less jarring and the fact the shaft was lighter probably was a good thing too.
 But there was a downside.
 In fact, two downsides.

 Firstly, I found that having graphite shafts changed the way that the club felt to me.
 As I previously mentioned, I am not really that sensitive to shaft flex but maybe more so to weight.
 A 70g graphite shaft gave me the feeling that the head was very heavy.
 For me, this was very different from what I was used to.